LVMH hires former Apple executive as digital director

-It marks one of the most high profile luxury hires from the digital industry as fashion, jewelry and cosmetics brands race to build up teams able to engage online customers.
+It marks one of the most high profile luxury hires from the digital industry as fashion, jewellery and cosmetics brands race to build up teams able to engage online customers.

 Previously, transfers went the other way around as Apple poached several luxury executives including Angela Ahrendts, former Burberry Chief Executive, and Paul Deneve, former boss of Saint Laurent, owned by Kering.